 - our appointment-booking service allows you to schedule an appointment with a member of our team.
 This time can be used to help you learn about Rural Payments and Services or talk about any other issue relating to your business or applications

-Over 2,700 customers have already made use of this service since 2015.
+Over 4,000 customers have already made use of this service since 2015 - book now.